dahlbma/scarab_tornado/README.md

 Frontend in python using pyqt5.

 ## Requirements
-The frontend currently only builds on `Python 3.8`, with required package versions listed in `requirements.txt`.
+The frontend currently only builds on `Python 3.10` or newer, with required package versions listed in `requirements.txt`.
 Install the required versions with your favourite package manager.

 ## Frontend
 ### PyInstaller How-To
-Currently only builds on `Python 3.8`, with required package versions listed in `requirements.txt`.
+Currently only builds on `Python 3.10` or newer, with required package versions listed in `requirements.txt`.
 With `chemreg` as current directory, build the main ChemReg executable with:

     <pyinstaller> main.spec